sts10/sts10.github.io/_posts/2019-02-19-running-cwtch-alpha.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Happy Valentine&#39;s Day! 💜💜💜<br><br>What better day to launch the alpha of a project designed to bring people together safely and securely than on Valentine’s day?<br><br>Cwtch is our metadata resistant, group messaging tool  Time for truly consensual applications!<a href="https://t.co/Dcru1WxAft">https://t.co/Dcru1WxAft</a> <a href="https://t.co/5mk03Q0duH">pic.twitter.com/5mk03Q0duH</a></p>&mdash; Open Privacy (@OpenPriv) <a href="https://twitter.com/OpenPriv/status/1096077069920788480?ref_src=twsrc%5Etfw">February 14, 2019</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 You can read more about Cwtch either in [this blog post](https://openprivacy.ca/blog/2019/02/14/cwtch-alpha/) or [their main Gitlab repo](https://git.openprivacy.ca/cwtch.im/cwtch).
 But it's basically a decentralized chat application that uses end-to-end encryption for all communication.
-It also uses Tor Onion services to further protect the metadata of communication.
+It also uses Tor Onion services to further protect the metadata of communication, similar to how [Ricochet](https://ricochet.im/) works.

 Important: The developers are keen to point out that "Cwtch is an experimental concept and prototype.
 We do not recommend you use Cwtch today if you require secure communication.
 At least, not yet."
 So you know, don't send sensitive information over Cwtch just yet.